Accountability Mechanism: FAQs

 If you don't know who is handling the project within ADB, you can visit or send your complaint to the ADB resident mission in your country.
 The ADB resident mission will be able to tell you the right person to contact, or it may forward your complaint to that person.

-OSPF makes documents publicly available by posting them in the Complaints Registry on its website.
+The Office of the Special Project Facilitator makes documents publicly available by posting them in the Complaints Registry on its website.

-On OSPF's Generic Advice Work
+On the Office of the Special Project Facilitator's Generic Advice Work